noislabs/docs2/src/integrate_nois_to_your_chain.md

 community pool if you wish.
 Proxies that use Nois frequently will get in version 0.14.0 discounts.
 This is not deployed yet but when it will. proxy operators can make money out of the proxying business.
+This [article](https://scripta.network/@noislabs/ccc968a7-991a-4eef-a603-725c814fe6c7) can help you better understand how the traffic between nois and a consumer chain work

 ![Proxy](img/nois-proxy.png)